bloom-works/handbook/sections/pay-and-benefits.md

 Bloom pays 99% of dental and vision premiums for employees, and 50% for dependents.

-🇺🇸Vision, Dental, and Long-and Short-Term disability are provided by [Guardian](https://www.guardiandirect.com/).
+🇺🇸 Vision, Dental, and Long-and Short-Term disability are provided by [Guardian](https://www.guardiandirect.com/).
 Bloom also provides $50,000 of life insurance for all employees at no cost to employees.

 🇨🇦 Remote.com provides vision, dental, disability, and life insurance  through CanadaLife.
 See the [summary of benefits](https://remote.com/benefits-guide/employee-benefits-canada-health-standard-family) for more info.